 The Problem: Rules Nobody Reads

 My content style guide defines 9 canonical categories, 53 canonical tags, character limits for titles and excerpts, an em dash ban on short-form surfaces, and a requirement that every post has a unique cover image.
-After 50 MDX files across three content types, the guide had drifted.
-Tags appeared in non-canonical forms.
-Two project case studies shared the same Unsplash photo.
-An excerpt crept past 160 characters.
-The rules existed; enforcement did not.
+After 50 MDX files across three content types, the guide had drifted: tags showed up in non-canonical forms, two project case studies shared the same Unsplash photo, and an excerpt had crept past 160 characters.
+The rules existed; the enforcement didn't.

-The question was whether to check these rules with an LLM reviewer or with deterministic code.
-A language model can catch subjective tone issues, but character counts and enum membership are not subjective.
-They are boolean.
-I chose Zod.
+I had to decide whether to check these rules with an LLM reviewer or with deterministic code.
+A language model can catch subjective tone issues, but character counts and enum membership aren't subjective; they're boolean.
+So I reached for Zod.

 The Schema